psevestre/openid-fapi/Financial_API_Grant_Management.md

 Examples:

-* In Australia, "replace" is supported when grant identifier is specified in the authorization request.
+* In the UK and Australia, "replace" is supported when grant identifier is specified in the authorization request.

 ## Update the details of a grant
 A client wants to update details of the existing grant.
 Additional details are merged into the grant.